puradawid/zara-product-crawler/README.md

 Program should inform immediately about availability of product.

+# Architecture
+* parser module - loads and parses markup to comon object of product
+* condition to check is it already done
+* periodically checker
+* sink for notification

 # To be done:
 - support for linux notification (background_notifier.py)
 - support for balloontip.py (Windows feature)